binary-lover/CyberSecurityNotes/README.md

 ###
 4. **API**
     - Application Programming Interface.
 It is a set of rules and protocols that allows different software applications to communicate with each other.
+###
+5. **ARPANET**
+    - The U.S. Advanced Research Projects Agency Network (ARPANET) was the first public packet-switched computer network.
+    - It was first used in 1969 and finally decommissioned in 1989.
+ARPANET's main use was for academic and research purposes.
+###
+6. **VPC**
+    - virtual private cloud which works like a private network to isolate the resources within it
+###
+7. **Subnet**
+    - Subnet is defined set of netword IP address that are use to increase the seurity network and efficiency of network communication
+    - ex: 10.0.0.0/24, 10.0.0.0/16
+    - It has two parts
+        - **Public subnet :**
+            - apps or services avalable for public
+        - **Private subnet :**
+            - things which is ment to be private
+###
+8. **NAT Gateway**
+    - Network Address Translator(NAT) service  you can use this to an instance of private subnet can connect to service outside the VPC but external service cann't initiate connection with VPC
+###
+9. **NACL**
+    - Networ Acess Control List (NACL) Virtual Firewall that protects the subnet.